infinum/ngx-nuts-and-bolts/libs/ngx-nuts-and-bolts/form-utils/README.md

 ## 1. Features

-Currently, the types for a form value or raw form value are not publicly exposed.
+Currently, the types for a form value or raw form value [are not publicly exposed from Angular](https://github.com/angular/angular/blob/c4de4e1f894001d8f80b70297c5e576f2d11ec6f/packages/forms/src/model/abstract_model.ts#L227).
 The helper types `FormValue` and `RawFormValue` enable you to retrieve a value or a raw value typings from an Angular form.

 ## 2. Usage